 I started blogging out of an attempt to release any creativity I may have not been accessing.
-I mean, I got to a point in my life where I felt like I was such a creative individual but I had absolutely no creative outlet, and it started to make me feel antsy and perhaps even… dull?
-This website has allowed me to write and research and constantly look forward to something.
-No day has been the same!
+I mean, I got to a point in my life where I felt like I was such a creative individual but I had absolutely no creative outlet, and it started to make me feel antsy and dare I say… dull?
+This blog has allowed me to write and research and constantly look forward to something.
+No day has been the same.

 Feb 1st – 29th (1st month):

 May 1st – 31st (4th month):

 I Read a Ton

 Beginning my blog, I knew I would have to do tons of research, but never would I have imagined reading so much.
 I probably read about 10-15 articles a day now, 80% of which are on how to better my blog.